Bachelor of Science Degree in Public Health Sciences Program Requirements

 2. Science Track

-PUBHLTH 494CI Public Health Sciences Capstone Course (3 credits) will be required of all Public Health Sciences majors.
+Note: PUBHLTH 494CI Public Health Sciences Capstone Course (3 credits) fulfills the Integrative Experience General Education requirement and is required of all Public Health Sciences majors.
 This capstone course is designed to give public health students the opportunity to bring together all their knowledge from other courses into one cumulating experience.

 If you have questions about any of the program requirements, please contact:

 Undergraduate Program Advisor

 Phone: (413) 545-2523